 Though Ad Networks and Ad Exchanges serve the same purpose for publishers, the backstory is quite contrary.

 We know it’s an oversimplified version of what you need to do to run Google Ads, but the goal is to convey the ‘straightforwardness’ of the process.

 Do you know why it’s pretty easy to sign up for Google AdSense?

 Because it’s an ad network.
-Not just Google AdSense, almost all the ad networks offer you more or less same sign-up and monetization setup.
+Not just Google AdSense, almost all the ad networks offer you more or less the same sign-up and monetization setup.
 When it comes to ad exchanges, the story is completely different.
 In fact, you need to pass through a few complexities and technical configurations to complete the Ad Exchange setup.
 However, you can skip it all by partnering with an SSP.
 And, the effort is worth it.

 As you’ve been dealing with doubts already, we don’t want to make the situation worse.
 Let’s start with the basics.

 What is an Ad Network?

-Ad Network is a piece of technology which bundles remnant inventories from the pool of publishers and sells it to the advertisers.
+Ad Network is a piece of technology that bundles remnant inventories from the pool of publishers and sells it to the advertisers.
 Most probably, you already know what there is to know about ad networks from a publisher’s perspective.

 Here’s a quick refresher to help you.

 How do ad networks work?

-Ad Networks collects the pool of inventories from publishers across the globe and bundles it based on the verticals, demographics, and context.
+Ad Networks collects the pool of inventories from publishers across the globe and bundles it based on verticals, demographics, and context.

 On the other hand, advertisers are allowed to choose the verticals, demographics, etc. to run display ads.
 Once the target criteria have been set, the ad network will match the inventories with the advertisers’ request.